-Does the mere thought of calculating your cut of the dinner tab or logging into your bank account online send shivers down your spine?
-It turns out that money anxiety disorder is a thing, but you don't need to be a Wall Street pro to know that being smart with your finances pays off.
-Think about it: There's no reason the funds in your checking account should sit idly by, especially if you're dreaming of saving up for a vacation as you're clocking into the office every day.
+You don't need to be a Wall Street pro to know that being smart with your finances pays off.
+There's no reason the funds in your checking account should sit idly by, especially if you're dreaming of saving up for a vacation as you're clocking in to the office every day.
 If you're a finance newbie who wants to take control of your money, then getting to know some of the most basic financial terms is the best place to start.

-7. Asset Allocation: "[This is] the process by which you choose what proportion of your portfolio you'd like to dedicate to various asset classes, based on your goals, personal risk tolerance, and time horizon," says von Tobel.
-The three major types of asset classes are stocks, bonds, and cash or cash alternatives (like certificates of deposit), "and each of these reacts differently to market cycles and economic conditions."
+Asset Allocation: This is how you choose what proportion of your portfolio you'd like to dedicate to various asset classes.
+The three major types of asset classes are stocks, bonds, and cash or cash alternatives (like certificates of deposit), and each of these reacts differently to market cycles and economic conditions.
 For example, investing in stocks may result in strong growth over the long-term, but they're also subject to more volatility.
-"A common investment strategy is to diversify your portfolio across multiple asset classes in order to spread out risk while taking advantage of growth," she adds.
+"A common investment strategy is to diversify your portfolio across multiple asset classes in order to spread out risk while taking advantage of growth," von Tobel says.